dippynark/cluster-api-provider-kubernetes/README.md

 Kubernetes itself as the infrastructure provider.
 Pods running [kind] are created and configured to serve as Nodes which form a cluster.

+The primary use cases for this project are testing and experimentation.

 ## Quickstart

 We will install the Cluster API controllers and configure an example cluster using the Kubernetes